American Dental Association

 The American Dental Association (ADA) is an American professional dental association.
-Established in 1859 and with over 159,000 current members, ADA is the world's largest and oldest national dental association.
+Established in 1859 and with 115,736 current members, ADA is the world's largest and oldest national dental association.
 The organization lobbies on behalf of the American dental profession and provides dental accreditation.

 The ADA publishes the Journal of the American Dental Association and JADA Foundational Science.

 As part of its lobbying efforts, the ADA has sought to restrict non-dentists (such as dental hygienists and dental therapists) from providing basic dental care.
 The organization has played an important role in blocking the inclusion of dental coverage in Medicare.
 The ADA has expressed opposition to the opening of new dental schools or to increasing the number of dentists in the United States, even as the United States trains almost half as many dental students (relative to population) in the 2000s as it did in the 1980s.

 History

 The American Dental Association was founded August 3, 1859, at Niagara Falls, New York, by twenty-six dentists who represented various dental societies in the United States.

 The association has more than 400 employees at its headquarters in Chicago and its office in Washington, D.C.
 The Paffenbarger Research Center (PRC), located on the campus of the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, an agency of the American Dental Association Foundation (ADAF) and a Department of the Division of Science.
 PRC scientists conduct basic and applied studies in clinical research, dental chemistry, polymer chemistry and cariology, and are used by of the ADA.

+In 2024, the ADA announced it had sold its Chicago headquarters building, where it had been located for over 60 years, to Lurie Children's Hospital and would move to leased offices in 2025.
+In June 2025, the ADA also moved into new offices in Washington, D.C.

 Historically, the ADA has discriminated against minority dentists and sought to exclude them from its affiliates.
 This discrimination in part prompted the creation of the National Dental Association.
 In 2010, the ADA apologized for its history of racial discrimination.